FINTLabs/fint-kafka/README.md

 * Event
 * Request/reply

-It also has services to help ensure that all necessary topics is created and configured correctly.
+It also has services to help ensure that all necessary topics are created and configured correctly.

 ## Topics